Patch-Based Inference: Deploying on New Scans

 # import mlflow

-# run_id = "your_run_id" # Get from MLflow UI
+# run_id = "your_run_id" # the final_all_data run, from the MLflow UI

-# mlflow.artifacts.download_artifacts(run_id=run_id, artifact_path="model/best_learner.pkl", dst_path="./")
+# learner_path = mlflow.artifacts.download_artifacts(run_id=run_id, artifact_path="model/final_learner.pkl", dst_path="./")

-# learn = load_learner('best_learner.pkl')
+# learn = load_learner(learner_path)

 model = learn.model